george-hawkins/arf-drone/pixhawk-setup.md

 _Calibration complete but no GPS._
 ![wizard - no GPS](images/mission-planner/wizard-no-gps.png)

-If e.g. "Verify RC" is still red you may simply have forgotten to press the _Click when Done_ button that's part of that step.
-Assuming you've been doing all this indoors then "Verify GPS" will be red.
-If you place the GPS module such that it's got a clear view of the sky then it will eventually acquite a GPS fix and "Verify GPS" will go green.
+If e.g. _Verify RC_ is still red you may simply have forgotten to press the _Click when Done_ button that's part of that step.
+Assuming you've been doing all this indoors then _Verify GPS_ will be red.
+If you place the GPS module such that it's got a clear view of the sky then it will eventually acquite a GPS fix and _Verify GPS_ will go green.
 But there's no need to do that just yet - there are more problems than the GPS that will prevent you completing the most important part of this step - arming the flight controller (or autopilot as it's referred to here).

 What is arming?
-Arming is a safety element - only once the vehicle is an armed stated will moving the throttle cause the propellers to spin.
-Being hit by a spinning propeller is very painful even with the smallest quadcopters and can result in a serious accident with larger ones (like the one here).
+Arming is a safety element - only once the vehicle is in an armed state will moving the throttle cause the propellers to spin.
+Being hit by a spinning propeller is painful even with the smallest quadcopters and can result in serious injury with larger ones (like the one here).
 Having the vehicle in a disarmed state prevents you accidentally knocking the throttle and starting the propellers while you're getting things ready before take off.

 Arming involves two steps - we'll come to the second step in a while but the first step involves moving the throttle to the lower right corner and holding it there for 5 seconds.
 If you try this now you'll hear the Pixhawk beep twice indicating arming failure.

-Unfortunately it's impossible to diagnose arming failure here and there are a number of issues that will need to be overcome before you can arm.
+Unfortunately it's impossible to diagnose arming failure here in the wizard and there are a number of issues that will need to be overcome before you can arm.
 So quit out of the wizard at this point and switch from the _Initial Setup_ view to the _Flight Data_ view where its much easier to see why arming has failed.

 ### Arming